ComplexRalex/Completed-Games-Register-C/Differences between each version.md

 | Support special characters              | No        | _Yes_*    | No               |
 | English language                        | No        | No        | No, but later... |

-*_I actually don't know.
+*_Actually, I don't know.
 When I compile the source code in Geany IDE the program doesn't work with special characters.
 However, when I compile it in ZinjaI IDE it works perfectly...
+I think it's happening because of the version of the compiler or something related.
 If anyone knows what's going on, please message me to know how to fix it to work every time I want!_